YUKE3/g14-2022-vfio/README.md

 VFIO mode is redundant when hybrid (default behavior) works completely fine.
 Supergfxctl also interferes with drivers and other tools (like `driverctl`)

+### Disabling Resizable BAR

+This feature causes a code 43 error when the GPU is passthrough to the VM.
+You could disable it using [Smokeless_UMAF](https://github.com/DavidS95/Smokeless_UMAF/tree/main) tool.
+(Do this at your own risk)

+There is also a workaround script in this repo if you want to leave this feature enabled.
+Personally, I don't see a measurable performance impact with this feature disabled.

 ### Download Windows and VirtIO ISOs: